Shaukat Ali (politician): Nehru report

 He opposed the 1928 Nehru Report.
 Instead, he demanded separate electorates for Muslims and finally the Khilafat Committee rejected the Nehru Report.
 Shaukat Ali attended the first and second Round Table Conferences (India) in London in 1930-31.
-His brother Jouhar died in 1931, and Shaukat Ali continued on and organized the World Muslim Conference in Jerusalem.
+His brother Jauhar died in 1931, and Shaukat Ali continued on and organized the World Muslim Conference in Jerusalem.

-In 1936, Ali became a member of the All India Muslim League and became a close political ally of and campaigner for Muhammad Ali Jinnah, the future founder of Pakistan.
+In 1936, Shaukat Ali became a member of the All India Muslim League and became a close political ally of and campaigner for Muhammad Ali Jinnah, the future founder of Pakistan.
 He served as member of the 'Central Assembly' in British India from 1934 to 1938.
 He travelled all over the Middle East, building support for India's Muslims and the struggle for independence from the British rule in India.

 Death and legacy

 Shaukat Ali died on 26 November 1938 at the residence of Begum Mohammad Ali Jauhar, the widow of his brother, in Karol Bagh, a neighbourhood in Delhi.
 His body was buried near Jama Masjid, mina bazar in Shaukat Ali Masjid, Delhi on 26 November 1938.